-Moreover, the resulting modular structure of the prototype makes it repairable in a short time.
-In fact, as we will see later, the bottom part of the plate is the area which is exposed the most to wear, as it is in contact with the ground and the ferrous coupling surfaces.
+The resulting modular structure of the prototype made it quick to repair.
+As will be explained later, the bottom part of the plate was the area that was exposed the most to wear, as it was in contact with the ground and the ferrous coupling surfaces.

-The dimensions of the realized prototype fulfill the specific requirements of the MBZIRC 2020 competition, in which the magnetic plate was tested.
-The setup used for the competition has a length of 15 cm, a width of 10 cm, a height of 5 cm and weights 195 gr.
-However, the contact surface can be reduced to 9 × 9 cm to be suitable for smaller drones while still maintaining the same supporting structure, thanks to the modularity of the prototype.
+The dimensions of the realised prototype fulfilled the specific requirements of the MBZIRC 2020 competition, where the magnetic plate was tested.
+The setup used for the competition had a length of 15 cm, a width of 10 cm, a height of 5 cm and weighed 195 g.
+However, the modularity of the prototype made it possible to reduce the contact surface to 9 × 9 cm so that it was suitable for smaller drones while still maintaining the same supporting structure.

 Figure 1.
-Mechanical interlocking in the shape of a dovetail.
+Mechanical dovetail interlocking.

-The plate is made up of four pieces, two for each of the two layers that compose it.
-The first layer is 0.6 cm high and consists of joining the two smaller pieces connected with a dovetail joint (Figure 1).
-During the design phase, a set of beams was designed with a two-fold result: 1) increasing the rigidity to compensate for the thinness and 2) creating the slots to insert the magnets and the supports for the release levers (Figure 2).
-Two commercial magnets were tested with the same width (10 mm) and length (20 mm), but different heights (2 and 5 mm), and hence different attraction forces (Table 1).
+The plate consisted of four pieces, two for each of the two layers that composed it.
+The first layer was 0.6 cm high and consisted of two smaller pieces that were connected with a dovetail joint (Figure 1).
+During the design phase, a set of beams was designed with a two-fold purpose: 1) increasing the rigidity to compensate for the thinness and 2) creating the slots in which to insert the magnets and the supports for the release levers (Figure 2).
+Two commercial magnets were tested with the same width (10 mm) and length (20 mm) but different heights (2 and 5 mm) and, hence, different attraction forces (Table 1).

-The choice of not using adhesives to fix the magnets implied the need to add a further external covering layer at the bottom, making the external surface smooth, thus favoring the sliding on the surface to be gripped.
-Here are placed the magnets that are firmly inserted in customized housings that prevent them from coming out once the object to be lifted is hooked (Figure 3).
+The choice to not use adhesives to fix the magnets led to the need for a further external covering layer at the bottom, making the external surface smooth and allowing for sliding on the surface.
+The magnets were fixed firmly to this surface by inserting them into customised housings that prevented them from coming out once the object to be lifted had been hooked (Figure 3).

-The release system is operated by a servomotor located in a central position in order to guarantee the centering of the masses.
-An MG995 commercial servo motor has been used, capable of developing a torque of 10 kg/cm (6 V) on the shaft required to operate the cascade of L-shaped levers, located along the length of the plate, to move and push the object away from the magnets.
-The increase in distance produces a decrease in the force of attraction and the object released is supported by gravity force.
+The release system was operated by a servomotor located in a central position in order to guarantee the centring of the weight.
+An MG995 commercial servomotor was used, capable of developing a torque of 10 kg/cm (6 V) on the shaft required to operate the cascade of L-shaped levers, located along the length of the plate, to move and push the object away from the magnets.
+The increase in distance produced a decrease in the force of attraction, and the object released was supported by the force of gravity.

-The proposed solution exploits neodymium magnets because of their high attractiveness, especially with ferrous surfaces.
-The operating principle is based on the force of attraction, which follows the equation reported below:
+The proposed solution exploited neodymium magnets because of their strong magnetic force, especially in relation to ferrous surfaces.
+The operating principle was based on the force of attraction, which follows the equation below: